 Be prepared to discuss any medical conditions you may have such as allergies, prior nose injuries no matter how minor, breathing difficulties, any surgeries and medications, vitamins or other supplements that you currently take.
 If you are a smoker, you will be asked to stop smoking at least 3 weeks before your surgery.
-Depending on your medical status, Dr. Hamawy may ask for additional evaluations before proceeding with surgery.
+Depending on your medical status, Dr. Hamawy may ask for additional evaluations before proceeding with a surgery.

 Preparing for your rhinoplasty in New Jersey is much like preparing for any surgery.
 Patients are asked to stop smoking well before the operation, as it can inhibit the body’s healing process and put you at risk of side effects.
 The same goes for anti-inflammatory medications like aspirin and ibuprofen.
 Patients will also be advised regarding any routine medications and prescriptions that may need to be altered or halted altogether to minimize health risks before the surgery.
 Dr. Hamawy will give each patient more detailed pre-op instructions during the consultation visit before the surgery that are specific to their own set of circumstances.